 Invest in some DIY insulating foam to lag your pipes.
 Foam can be bought and cut to size for just a few pounds per metre.

-Purchase a ‘jacket’ to help reduce heat loss from your water tank.
+Buy a ‘jacket’ to help reduce heat loss from your water tank.

 If you haven’t switched for a while, now is the time to make sure you’re on the best possible deal for your energy.